PVahr/fluid_front_video_analysis/README.md

 The aim of this piece of code is to 'binarize' a RGB video of a 2D front and extract the front h(x).
 The variable h(x) contains the height, in pixel, of the front of a single frame.
 This is then repeated for every single frame, leading to the matrix h(x, t), whose size 1 is the width fo the frame and whose size 2 is the number of frames of the video.
-The code also get the 'waiting time amatrix', W, which is a cumulative sum of all the binarize frames of the video.
+The code also gets the 'waiting time amatrix', W, which is a cumulative sum of all the binarized frames of the video.

-The code also allows to crop the video in space or in time 'interactively', quite an handy feature, or to speed it up of a certain factor (handy for presentations).
+Optionally, the code allows to crop the video in space or in time 'interactively', quite an handy feature, or to speed it up of a certain factor (handy for presentations).

 ### Input
 a video of a 2d front that evolves in time, or better the relative path to it.
 Test videos are in ./vid/xxx.avi.
 ### Options:
-* Verbose = true/false; if true, print and plot a lot of very usefull stuff to check if the binarization of the video is correct
+* Verbose = true/false; if true, print and plot a lot of very usefull stuff to check if the binarization of the video is correct.
+Set it to ture the first time you use the code.
 * Reload = true/false; if true, reload the front matrix h(x, t) and other variables from the appropriate .mat file stored in ./fronts/xxx/xxx/.mat

 ### Output: